project WORLDVIEW choice info copyright 2022 Home

 right brain / left brain--the two hemispheres of the brain are specialized for performing different functions.
 Understanding verbal communication, speaking, reading and writing, along with analytical reasoning, abstract and critical thinking are left brain centered.
 In contrast, the right brain is predominately at work during strenuous physical activity, non-verbal communications, dreams, and is called on for assessing spatial relationships, three dimensional vision, face / pattern recognition, and in making intuitive / wholistic leaps.
 It has been hypothesized that whereas the left brain processes information sequentially, “bit by bit“, in linear, ordered fashion, the right brain stores and retrieves whole patterns, in “all at once” fashion.
 Some associate different types of consciousness with each hemisphere--the analytical left brain’s being one very much aware of the passage of time, the mystical right brain is “in the moment” and “lost in space”.
 Emotionally, the left brain seems connected with positive feelings like love; the right brain with negative feelings.
 It is important to realize that the human brain is incredibly complex, and that the above picture of right brain / left brain is too simplistic.
 Thus it has been argued that only heterosexual, right-handed males exhibit the type and degree of specialized brain hemisphere function described above.
 In females, where the corpus callosum connection between the two hemispheres is typically thicker, signals travel more readily between the two halves of the brain and supposedly bring more “right brain” emotional responses!

-science, definitions of-- one of those difficult to define terms.
-Here are three definitions: 1) the study of matter, energy, nature and natural phenomena focused on finding order and universal laws; 2) a body of knowledge ultimately based on observation obtained by application of the scientific method; 3) a methodical effort to provide a map or conceptual framework for understanding reality
+science--definitions of-- one of those difficult to define terms.
+Here are three definitions: 1) the study of matter, energy, nature and natural phenomena focused on finding order and universal laws; 2) a body of knowledge ultimately based on observation obtained by application of the scientific method; 3) a methodical effort to provide a map or conceptual framework for understanding reality.
+In this latter regard, see theory.

 science and democracy--the origins of both can be traced to ancient Greece, and both require social environments valuing honesty, reason, skeptical evaluation of new ideas, debate, and free inquiry.
 One science writer (Watson Davis) way went so as far as proclaiming "the scientific way is the democratic way!"
 Yet while science and democracy feedback loops as key parts--one involving hypothesis testing, the other people voting--there is an big difference.
 In deciding whether some scientific hypothesis is to be embraced, decisions are based not on polls where all votes count equally but rather on the verdict of those best qualified to judge how well the hypothesis fits the data!